 HEPA Filters for Your Home

-HEPA stands for high efficiency particulate air.
+Do you know what makes a HEPA filter so special?
+The acronym HEPA stands for high-efficiency particulate air.
 These types of filters are recommended if you or anyone in your home suffers from allergies or respiratory problems.
-They are more expensive than pleated filters or fiberglass filters, but filter over 99% of harmful pollutants in the air.
-However, with higher grade HEPA filters, the more difficult it becomes for your system to pull in air.
+They are more expensive than pleated filters or fiberglass filters but filter over 99% of harmful pollutants in the air.
+However, with higher-grade HEPA filters, the more difficult it becomes for your system to pull in air.
 Check with the professionals at Service Tech, Inc. Heating & Air Conditioning to find a HEPA filter for your system.

-UV Filters are used in air cleaners and they may be built into the system.
-By using ultraviolet light, they can kill bacteria, viruses and other microorganisms in the air that passes through the light.
+UV Filters are used in air cleaners, and they may be built into the system.
+By using ultraviolet light, they can kill bacteria, viruses, and other microorganisms in the air that pass through the light.
 These filters are not designed for blocking pollutants and large particles, however.
-If you have concerns about air quality, a UV filter can help address them.
+If you have concerns about poor air quality, a UV filter can help address them.